senderh55/senderh55/README.md

 ###

-- 👋 Hi, I’m Sender Hodik
+- 👋 Hi, my name is Sender Hodik
-- 👀 I’m Software Engineering Student
+- 👀 I’m a Software Engineering Student
-- :earth_africa: Here I am sharing my projects
+- :earth_africa: Here there are some projects I have worked on
 - 📫 How to find me:
   - :office: [LinkedIn](https://www.linkedin.com/in/senderhodik/)
   - :e-mail: Senderh55@gmail.com